joausaga/reportbytwitter/README.md

 containing the hashtags of the initiative and the challenge that are answering.
 4. As soon as participa finds posts containing the hashtags of the initiative and challenges, it collects, processes them.
 Through a tabular-based dashboard the answers are presented to the initiative's organizer.
 Features to graphically represent the answers are upcoming.
-While setting the initiative, the organizer can program the platform to send the collected opinions/ideas/suggestions to an external platform.
+In addition, the platform can be hacked to send the collected opinions/ideas/suggestions to an external platform.

 Use Case
 -----------